 Assets which don’t have a physical existence and can not be touched and felt are called intangible assets.
 Unlike tangible assets which can be touched & felt intangible assets are nonphysical, invisible, long-term and difficult to quantify.

 This type of asset can either be definite i.e. it will expire after a certain time period or indefinite i.e. it will not expire and is not time-sensitive.
 For example patent is a definite intangible asset as it will expire after the time period for the patent is over (usually 20 years), however, a company’s brand name will remain throughout the company’s existence.

-They are expected to last for more than 1 year and are usually held for production or supply of goods/services, rent to others or for administrative purposes.
+They are expected to last for more than 1 year and are usually held for production or supply of goods/services, rent to others, or for administrative purposes.

-Examples of intangible assets are patent, licenses, brand name, logo, copyright, trademark, goodwill, intellectual property etc.
+A list of examples of intangible assets are patent, licenses, brand name, logo, copyright, trademark, goodwill, other intellectual property etc.

 >Read Contingent Assets